 This is a wonderful time to practice meditation, Yoga Nidra and mantra chanting.
 During this time you are already sensitive and emotional.
 These practices will make you more aware and in-control.
 Antar mouna, the practice of inner silence is a technique where one observes the thoughts.
 Meditation on a mantra like Om or Sohum is also useful.
 Meditation on the breath or Ajapa Japa is very relaxing.
 Yoga Nidra is also strongly recommended at this time.
 Chanting of Om, Mahamrityunjaya and the Gayatri mantra are known to heal.
 Practice with a teacher to truly experience deep relaxation and blissfulness.

 Breathing practices during menstruation

-Pranayam is very useful during menstruation as it helps to balance the emotions and calm the mind.
+Pranayam in periods is very useful as it helps to balance the emotions and calm the mind.
 It can also help one to deal with any pain.
 Do not put any strain on the breath and do not practice with any retention or locks as this will increase the heat and bleeding.
 Just simple, relaxed and gentle pranayama is helpful.
 Practices include deep breathing, which is very beneficial.
 Bhramari (Humming Bee Breath), Nadi Shodhana (Alternate Nostril Breathing), Ujjayi (Victorious Breath), Sheetali (Cooling breath through the tongue) and Sitkari (Cooling breath through the teeth) are all useful practices.